MichelYam/sportsee/README.md

 - [NodeJS (**version 12.18**)](https://nodejs.org/en/)
 - Npm
 - [Back-End](https://github.com/MichelYam/P12-back-end-dashboard.git)
-- change port in `app/index.js` to 3030
+- Don't forget to  change the port in `app/index.js` to 3030

 ### Launch the project
 - Forke and clone this repository